My review of the previous episode: Raga.

 Another freak accident leaves another woman dead at the college, but by this time, Thursday has had it with Morse's cleverness.
 After a snarled argument over Petra's body, Morse volunteers to transfer to Castlegate, and when he refuses to drop the freak accident line of inquiry, Thursday takes him off the tow-path killing investigation entirely.

 Meanwhile, the women of Oxford band together and catch...a copycat killer?
-Morse sneers at the beat cops' celebrations, a plain vision of the snob he'll become.
+Morse sneers at the beat cops' celebrations.
+It's hard to like him when he's like this.

 "You stand there and you look down your nose at everyone," Thursday says.
 "Nobody's good enough."